FranklinYu/XDG-configuration/README.md

-# debian-setup
+# Ubuntu setup
-This is my setup script after a fresh Debian/Ubuntu install.
+This is my setup script after a fresh Ubuntu install.

 ## files